One of the ultimate goals in training your dog is being able to trust that they will do as asked without needing a food treat reward every time.

 Variable Intermittent Schedule of Reinforcement

 Think about a slot machine.
 Casinos have perfected the use of a variable schedule of reinforcement with their human customers.
 You insert a coin and push the button, but you don’t win every time.
-If you did, the casino would go out of business pretty quick.
+If you did, the casino would go out of business pretty quickly.
 But you think, okay, well, let’s try again.
 And again.
 Another coin, another press of the button.
 Bam!
 You’ve just won a few dollars back!
 And now you’re hooked.
 You keep performing the behavior in the hope that it will be rewarded with a jackpot.

 Casinos have quite complex algorithms for their slot machines to ensure that their customers are rewarded frequently enough to keep them performing the behavior, but not so often that the casino loses money.
 When using this schedule of reinforcement with our dogs, we need to make sure we’re rewarding our dogs often enough to keep motivation high.
 This means that you never completely phase out the use of dog treats with your dog, it simply becomes a game of slot machine for your dog.

 Your dog will not rely on a food treat reward to continue offering high-quality and consistent responses to cues, meaning you don’t always have to carry treats with you.
 But if you happen to have one handy, there’s no harm in rewarding your dog with their favorite treat when they do what you ask!
-Combine this variable schedule of reinforcement with real-life rewards (as described above) and you’ll have a dog that consistently and happily responds to training cues.
+Combine this variable schedule of reinforcement with real-life rewards and you’ll have a dog that consistently and happily responds to training cues.
 Now that's hitting the jackpot — and everyone's a winner!

 When Should You Begin Phasing Out Food Rewards?